Hiroaki-K4/DSA-Dojo/README.md

 Note that pre-order and other forms of tree traversal are a form of DFS.
 The key difference is that when implementing this algorithm for a graph, we must check if the node has been visited.
 If we don't, we risk getting stuck in an infinite loop.

 #### Breadth-First Search (BFS)
+In BFS, node a visits each of a's neighbors before visiting any of their neighbors.
+You can think of this as searching level by level out from a.
+An iterative solution involving a queue usually works best.

 <br></br>